 Administration type refers to the testing conditions under which a given student participates in an assessment.
-Under IDEA and NCLB, all students must participate in the state's annual assessment of the GPS.
-Students with disabilities (including those with Section 504 plans) and English Language Learners (ELL) often need accommodations to participate meaningfully in an assessment.
+Under IDEA and NCLB, all students must participate in the state's annual assessment of the CCGPS/GPS, its curriculum.
+Students with disabilities (including those with Section 504 plans) and English Learners (EL) often need accommodations to participate meaningfully in an assessment.
 There are two types of administration: